Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalDevelopmentGuide.md

 /Configure calls are received by the Terminal only during [Design-Time](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/OperatingConcepts/Fr8Modes.md).
 User input is used to [configure Activities](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/OperatingConcepts/ActivityConfiguration.md).
 This takes place as one or more /configure calls that originate on the Client and are handled by the Terminal's Activity code.
 During Configuration, the Hub passes data back and forth but generally stays out of the way.
 In the moment of building a new plan, each Terminal is giving instructions to the Client, what to display based on UI controls that specified Activity provided.

-The data provided to the Terminal as part of the /configure call is the Activity JSON(https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/ActivityJSONDefinition.md).
+The data provided to the Terminal as part of the /configure call is the [Activity JSON](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/ActivityJSONDefinition.md).
 When the user initially adds an Activity to their Plan, this Activity JSON is mostly empty.
 One of the Terminal's first jobs is to add information about the UI that the Terminals wants the User to see.
 When the User then manipulates the UI and provides information, that information is stored in the Activity as well.
 There can be multiple rounds of /configure round trips, as the user adds or modifies settings, and the Terminal responds by providing more or different information in return.

 Some elements of the Activity JSON are hard coded, but for others, Fr8 uses its standardized data normalization mechanism called [Crates](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/Objects/CrateDTO.md).
 Crates are also JSON objects, and an Activity can store one or more Crates in it.
 Crates are also used in the Containers that contain Run-Time Payload.